Has your exercise regime has taken a bit of a hit? Jessica Ennis-Hill explains what you need to know to get it going again…

 Sometimes, when your calendar fills up, it can end up seriously sapping your energy and stalling your motivation for fitness.
 If your mojo has gone walkies, then don't worry.
-It's perfectly normal and there are easy ways to get back into through a few mind tricks.
+It's perfectly normal and there are easy ways to get back in through a few mind tricks.

 Remind yourself that it’s okay to step back